andock/andock/docs/configuration/build.md

 # Build configuration
-The build steps are configured in
+The build steps are configured in `.andock/hooks/build_tasks.yml`.
-* `.andock/hooks/build_tasks.yml`
+Run `andock build` to start the build.

 ### Sample build_tasks.yml
 ```yaml